 ⭐ ANSI Grade 1 highest residential security rating

 The illuminated touchscreen on this Schlage smart lock lets you easily enter your home without a key.
 The lock does come with one key as a backup in case you need to use it in the lock without needing to use the smart features.

 Additionally, you can set codes for certain people that are only valid on certain days of the week.
 Alternatively you can set up one time only codes that expire after they are used by that person.
 There’s lots of functionality with a smart lock.

 The lock requires and comes with 4 AA batteries.

 What are the 3 alarm modes?

 This Schlage smart lock includes three alarm settings.
 You get to choose which one you want to operate.

-What is the different between the Schlage BE469 Connect Camelot and the Schlage BE469 Connect Century?
+What is the difference between the Schlage BE469 Connect Camelot and the Schlage BE469 Connect Century?

 These are two different styles of the same smart lock by Schlage.
 The colors are similar (there are several to choose from, see here) and the functions are the same.
 They are just different styles so you can choose the best one to suit the look of your home or your own personal preference.

 You may see people complain about the battery usage on this lock.
 While this is a genuine concern, there is a way to ensure you don’t use too many batteries.